khoainho/DNATools/README.md

 # DNATools

-This is a DNA tools that can help you with the following:
+This is a DNA tool that can help you with the following:

 1. Validate a DNA strand
 2. Generate a compliemtary DNA strand